 Credit cards have evolved into one of the most common methods of consumer payment, with nearly 60% of U.S. consumers using cards over cash, according to a recent report by the Federal Reserve.
-Whereas some businesses extend credit to customers through invoices and personal checks, retailers and other merchants generally extend credit through card payments.
+Whereas some businesses extend credit to customers through invoices and personal checks, retailers and other merchants generally extend credit by accepting credit card payments.

-But despite the growing use of plastic over cash, a GoPayment survey discovered that more than half of U.S. small businesses—approximately 55%—do not accept credit cards.
+But despite the growing use of plastic over cash, a GoPayment survey discovered that more than half of U.S. small businesses—approximately 55%—do not accept credit card payments.

 Although there are obvious benefits to accepting credit cards from customers, there are also legitimate risks associated with managing credit-card purchases.
-Running a cost-benefit analysis to ascertain the feasibility of accepting credit cards can help you determine the potential benefits as well as the types of payment systems that work best for your business.
+Running a cost-benefit analysis to ascertain if the cost of accepting credit card payments is worth the potential benefits as well as the types of payment systems that work best for your business.

 For small business owners, the biggest deterrent to moving from a cash-only system to one that accepts credit cards is processing fees.
-These typically average between 2% and 3%, although they may vary depending on the payment gateway (i.e. the way customers’ transaction data is routed from your business to the credit-card company).
+Payment processing fees typically average between 2% and 3%, although they may vary depending on the payment gateway (i.e. the way customers’ transaction data is routed from your business to the credit-card company).

 In short, once you’ve established a merchant account and chosen your credit-card processing method (i.e. point-of-sale (POS) system, virtual terminal, iPhone and Android mobile processing solution, etc.), you’ll need to account for the following costs: